Pamela (song)

-"Pamela" is a song written by David Paich and Joseph Williams and performed by Toto for the 1988 Toto album The Seventh One.
-It was the first US single from the album, peaking at #22 on the Billboard Hot 100, becoming their final Billboard Hot 100 hit to date.
-It also reached #9 on the Adult Contemporary chart.
-It is also the penultimate track by Toto to chart on the Adult contemporary chart until Anna was released.
+"Pamela" is a song written by David Paich and Joseph Williams and performed by American rock band Toto for their 1988 album The Seventh One.
+It was the first US single from the album, peaking at No. 22 on the Billboard Hot 100, becoming their final Billboard Hot 100 hit to date.
+It also reached No. 9 on the Adult Contemporary chart.
+It is also the penultimate track by Toto to chart on the Adult contemporary chart until "Anna" was released.

 In Europe, "Pamela" was the second single, as "Stop Loving You" was selected as the lead single from the album instead.

 Background

 The song was written by David Paich and Joseph Williams.
 Paich had first written the chorus, music and words, including the name, "Pamela".
 Williams happened to be dating a woman at the time named "Pamela", and had already written a song for her by the same name.
 The chorus of Williams's song was used in the bridge, and Williams wrote new words and melody for the verses as well.

-Cash Box called it "a beautifully conceived tune, replete with the wonderful production ideas that the band is famous for."
+In the United States, "Pamela" was the first single released from The Seventh One.
+According to Steve Lukather, the band's guitarist, the single had received considerable support from Al Teller, who at the time was the head of Columbia Records.
+Roughly a week after Teller had met with the band to celebrate the commercial success of The Seventh One, Teller had left Columbia Records.
+Lukather believed that Teller's departure from the label deprived the single of additional support, thus preventing it from ascending further up the charts.